 We utilize corrective exercises and stretches, along with hands-on techniques, to provide you with full, pain-free range of motion without the use of invasive procedures.

-At Synergy Health Partners, our Doctors of Physical Therapy aim to get you back to normalcy as quickly as possible.
+Our Denver based physical therapists aim to get you back to normalcy as quickly as possible.
 Common injuries following an auto accident include whiplash, concussion, muscle strains, ligament sprains, bruises, and swelling.
 Our caring physical therapists are prepared to help with each of these conditions.
 First, they will decipher your pain and movement patterns to discern which tissues are injured or inflamed.
 And second, they will assess your functional impairments and activity limitations to create an individualized treatment plan that fits your lifestyle.
-With physical therapy, there is no need to worry about invasive procedures.
+At our back and neck pain clinic, there is no need to worry about invasive procedures.
 Physical therapists specialize in restoring function with an assortment of evidence-based conservative techniques.
 Read on to learn more!